Maximum latent heat of neutron star matter independently of General Relativity: Latent heat of first order phase transitions

 with limits extending from the transition point $n_{\rm tr}=n_{\rm H}$ (where the phase $H$ is pure) to that $n_{E}$ where the medium is completely in the presumed exotic phase.

-Other research~\cite{Lindblom:1998dp,Seidov:1971sv}, instead of $L$, often discusses the difference of the energy densities between the two phases, $\delta \varepsilon$.
-While energy density is natural in discussing the relativistic stress-energy tensor, as $T^{00}=\varepsilon$, it difficults comparing phenomena across physics domains, so we prefer to adopt the wider convention and refer to (specific) $L$ instead of $\delta \varepsilon$.
+Other research~\cite{Lindblom:1998dp,Seidov:1971sv}, instead of $L$ (be it $L|_n$ or $L|_\varepsilon$), often discusses the difference of the energy densities between the two phases, $\Delta \varepsilon$.
+While energy density is natural in treating the relativistic stress-energy tensor, as $T^{00}=\varepsilon$, it difficults comparing phenomena across physics domains, so we prefer to adopt the wider convention and refer to (specific) $L$ instead of $\Delta \varepsilon$.
 To relate them, note that the difference of energies per nucleon $E_E-E_H$ can be calculated from Eq.~(\ref{integralLey1}), that can be immediately evaluated because $P$ is constant over the phase transition.
 Then,